Dynamic critical exponents as an emergent property at interacting topological quantum critical points: Discussions and Outlook

-In this Letter, we discussed the important effect of interactions in defining the universality of tQCPs.
-In contrast to conventional QCPs whose universality is defined by symmetry and dimensionality alone for a given dynamical exponent, the universality of tQCPs can further strongly depend on interactions.
-Namely, both the dynamical exponent $z$ and the degrees of freedom of tQCPs can be varied by tuning interactions.
+In this paper, we discussed the important effect of interactions in defining the universality of tQCPs.
+In contrast to conventional QCPs whose universality is defined by symmetry and dimensionality alone for a given dynamic critical exponent, the universality of tQCPs can further strongly depend on interactions.
+Namely, both the dynamic critical exponent $z$ and the degrees of freedom of tQCPs can be varied by tuning interactions.
 When defining the universality of tQCPs, one needs to specify not only the protecting symmetry and the change of topological invariants but also the interaction.

-Finally, we would like to comment on a possible connection between the tQCPs studied in this Letter and fractional quantum Hall states.
+Finally, we would like to comment on a possible connection between the tQCPs studied in this paper and fractional quantum Hall states.
 The $z=2$ gapless tQCPs have identical correlations as the Haldane-Rezayi (HR) states \cite{HaldaneRezayi,Read2000}.
 In many discussions of non-Abelian fractional quantum Hall effect, various Pfaffians constructed out of a two-particle correlation $g(Z)$ have been conveniently introduced to define states.
 The two-particle correlation $g(Z)$ for the HR state with $Z=x+iy$ scales as

 which is also the characteristic of $z=2$ gapless tQCPs.
 By contrast, the $z=1$ gapless tQCPs have a distinctly different property characterized by

 Furthermore, Eq. (\ref{z1FQHE}) is also different from the Pfaffian factor in a gapless critical state of Moore-Read Paffian state, $g(Z) \sim \frac{1}{Z|Z|}$ \cite{MooreRead}.
 The correlation in Eq. (\ref{z1FQHE}) can be applied to construct an incompressible state that also breaks the translational and rotational symmetries.
 This can be considered as an example of {\em incompressible} stripes, an interesting future direction to further pursue.